 "Your muscle is made of protein that is constantly breaking down and replenishing," Dr. Sacheck says, adding that it's a process called "protein turnover."
-Most of the time, the body is pretty balanced so you're not going to notice much of a change.
-But here's where your workout comes in: Your muscles will either be built up stronger than they were before or they'll get damaged.

-"Muscles are constantly breaking down the protein into amino acid and then resynthesizing that muscle for either a growth or atrophy phase," Dr. Sacheck explains.
+"Muscles are constantly breaking down the protein into amino acid and then resynthesizing that muscle for either a growth or atrophy phase," says Dr. Sacheck.
 "The key after exercise is to maintain that stimulus that might be damaging.
 There's a huge stimulus for growth because you know you can get stronger, but that breakdown is also happening.
 And this is where nutrition can really boost you over the decay phase."

 In other words: You just stimulated your muscles, which is leading to muscle breakdown.
 The question of how well your muscles are going to recover has a lot to do with what you're about to eat.
 "Even if you're doing Pilates or another workout where you aren't trying to gain muscle growth, muscle health is still important," Dr. Sacheck says.